Oria, Apulia: Jewish presence

 Oria had one of the oldest Jewish communities in Europe.
 Jewish scholarship in Oria included the study of philosophy, the Talmud, languages such as Greek and Latin, medicine and natural sciences.
 It was home to Shefatya ben Amitai and Shabbethai Donnolo, two of the first Hebrew writers native to Europe.

-Ten scholars in the community were killed when Arabs under Abu Ahmad Ja'far ibn 'Ubaid conquered Oria on July 4 925 CE.
+Ten scholars in the community were killed when Arabs under Abu Ahmad Ja'far ibn 'Ubaid conquered Oria on July 4 925 AD.
 This was the beginning of the end of Jewish presence in Oria; the last trace was an epitaph produced in 1035.
 It is likely, however, that Jews lived in Oria until the 15th century.